solliancenet/tech-immersion-data-ai/data-exp5/README.md

 ### Task 1: Create the data flow

-1. Browse to the Azure Portal and navigate to the `tech-immersion` resource group and select the Azure Data Factory instance `tech-immersion-data-factory`.
+1. Browse to the Azure Portal and navigate to the `tech-immersion-XXXXX` resource group and select the Azure Data Factory instance `tech-immersion-df-XXXXX`.

     ![The Data Factory resource is selected from the list of resources in the tech-immersion resource group.](media/tech-immersion-rg-data-factory.png 'Tech Immersion resource group')

-2. On the Overview blade, select **Author & Monitor**.
+2. On the **Overview** blade, select **Author & Monitor**.

     ![The author and monitor button in the Azure Data Factory overview page](./media/01-author-monitor.png)